 Word of mouth is what makes loving customers an outstanding marketing tool.
 But finding a way to measure the impact of referrals, both as a percentage of new customers and in total, can be elusive.
 These suggestions should get you started:

-Since the 2003 article by Frederick Reichheld in the Harvard Business Review1, Net Promoter Score (NPS) has become the de facto customer loyalty metric for businesses of all shapes, sizes and industries.
+Since the 2003 article by Frederick Reichheld in the Harvard Business Review, Net Promoter Score (NPS) has become the de facto customer loyalty metric for businesses of all shapes, sizes, and industries.
 The most compelling thing about NPS is that it focuses on one specific question:

-How likely is it that you would recommend [your company] to a friend or colleague?
+How likely is it that you would recommend [company] to a friend or colleague?

 Calculating NPS is rather simple as well.
 You simply subtract the percent of detractors (scores 0-6) from the percent of promoters (scores 9-10, see below).